SHP Planning Application

 Please bookmark this page as it will be regularly updated with new advice!

-The amendments to the Stone Hill Park planning application to turn Manston Airport into a 2,500+ home housing estate has again gone live on the Thanet District Council planning site.
+The new Stone Hill Park planning application to turn Manston Airport into a 3,700+ home housing estate has gone live on the Thanet District Council planning site.
 Now is your chance to get your voice heard!

 You do not have to live in Thanet to object to this planning application.
 If you would rather have Manston Airport operational than see the site covered in houses, we urge you to OBJECT to this application.